 By definition, clinical trials are challenging to find and enroll in.
 DoNotPay’s fantastic tool helps you apply for medical surveys, paid clinical trials for healthy volunteers, or any other type of clinical research fast and easy.

-Open your DoNotPay account from a web browser and follow these steps:
+Open your DoNotPay account from a and follow these steps:

 - Click on Get Started in the Clinical Trials section

 - Click on Contact Now